abhi0395/abhi0395.github.io/_pages/research.md

 # **Overview**

-Broadly speaking, there are two main themes of my research:
+Broadly speaking, there are three main themes of my research:

   * **[Galaxy formation and evolution:](#galaxy-formation-and-evolution)** I study how galaxies form and evolve using observational tools.
 Understanding the physical processes that form the galaxies and set their evolution has been one of the central problems in astronomy.
 With the advent of advancements in computer simulations combined with powerful telescopes, we have slowly started to uncover the hidden mysteries of our vast universe.
 Recent large-scale cosmological simulations have revealed that the galaxies are surrounded by a diffuse gaseous halo, known as the [circumgalactic medium (CGM)](https://www.annualreviews.org/doi/10.1146/annurev-astro-091916-055240).
 Understanding the interplay between different gas flows (outflows and inflows, also known as the cosmic baryon cycle) in this invisible medium is the key to a clear and accurate picture of the fate of galaxies.
 In a broader sense, I want to understand the -
     * Physical processes that govern the formation and evolution of galaxies and their environment.